Thai state drugmaker sues critic of its vaccine procurement

 "This damaged the GPO and therefore it is necessary to take legal action," it said.

-The lawsuit comes as the government comes under fire for its vaccine policy, which has so far relied on Sinovac and AstraZeneca vaccines.
+The lawsuit comes as the government comes under fire for its vaccine policy, which has so far relied on Sinovac (SVA.O) and AstraZeneca (AZN.L) vaccines.

 Another critic of the strategy, opposition politician Thanathorn Juangroongruangkit, is facing charges of insulting the monarchy after accusing the government of over-reliance on a royal-owned firm to produce AstraZeneca vaccines.
 The crime is punishable by up to 15 years imprisonment.